Peru Travel Restrictions - Traveler Information 2022

 How to book my preferred Inca Trail Tour dates?

-All 2021 AND 2022 Inca Trail Treks are open now for reservations.
+All 2022 Inca Trail Treks are open now for reservations.

 Choose the best date based on your schedule.
 However, we encourage you to choose dates and book them if you plan to book during high season.
 This is because Inca Trail permits sell out quickly for the most popular dates as soon as the government releases permits.
 This is proving true even in 2021 with new protocols for travelers in Peru.